dennisppaul/an-economic-perspective-on-interaction-design/README.md

 ## as service ( dienstleistung )

 - working for clients ( the classic model ) ( e.g communicating client interests, product developement, performing )
+- working for studios ( a good way to get started, learn the trade and grow the network )
 - research financed by organisations ( see research )

 ## in entrepreneurship